Twist And Shout Variations List

 Capitol of Canada once again subcontracted the RCA pressing plant in Smith Falls (Ontario) to manufacture the records.
 A new set of stampers were used for most of these copies (XEX-455-2), indicating that enough copies had been pressed with the initial stamper to wear out the plates that needed to be replaced (on side A first).

 These copies also feature the "no brackets" rainbow label (see perimeter print at the bottom of the label: "Manufactured in Canada by Capitol Records of Canada" with no brackets around the word CANADA).
-As stated previously, it is not known exactly how many copies were prepared for early runs of pressings, but the original stampers were quickly replaced by a second set of stampers (“-2”).
+As stated previously, it is not known exactly how many copies were prepared for early runs of pressings, but new sets of stampers were used as needed when pressing plates were worn out.
+Copies up to -4 have been documented, before curiously reverting to lower matrix numbers in subsequent releases.

 Cover

-The jacket for this pressing used the same curved inner seam type of construction as 2.1.1 and 2.1.2.
+The jacket for this pressing used the same curved inner seam type of construction as LP.6054.1.1 and LP.6054.1.2.
 These inner seams (the inside fold of the cardboard jacket) have a curved indentation in the centre; Modern Album used this jacket template until April 1964, at which point the inner seams were then straight.
 This original curved inner seam measured 10 mm high.
-This indicates that variation 2.1.1, 2.1.2 and 2.1.3 were all manufactured within 2 months, before April 1964.
+This indicates that variation LP.6054.1.1, LP.6054.1.2 and LP.6054.1.3 were all manufactured within 2 months, before April 1964.

 Covers up until the mid 70s used a “front slick” construction (a larger back slick, usually printed in black and white, that wrapped around the front of the cardboard cover, onto which a smaller color front slick was glued, creating a white frame effect all around the front image).

 Both front and rear slicks were printed by Parr’s Litho in Toronto and sent to Modern Album for assembly.
-This third variation added a dash in the catalog number on the top of the front cover.
-It is interesting to know that other albums from the 6000 series from this time period also originally had a missing dash in the catalog number (e.g. Miss Mills album "Everybody's Welcome To Mrs Mills' Party").
+This third variation added a dash in the catalogue number on the top of the front cover.

-The top right features the T-6054 catalog number and a full dot denoting the Mono pressing placed just over the 6000 series logo.
-This third variation now has an added dash in the catalog number.
+The top right features the T-6054 catalogue number and a full dot denoting the Mono pressing placed just over the 6000 series logo.
+This third variation now has an added dash in the catalogue number.

 Packaging